Summarize this content with AI:

 If you’re looking for a simple, general meeting reschedule email, this one works perfectly.
 It keeps the explanation to a minimum but still includes a polite apology and gives the recipient easy options to pick a new time.

-Subject: Request to reschedule our meeting
+Subject: Can we reschedule our meeting?

 Hi [Name],

-I hope you’re doing well.
-I’m writing to let you know I’ll need to reschedule our meeting originally set for [original date and time].
+I hope you're doing well.
+I'm writing to let you know I'll need to reschedule our meeting originally set for [original date and time].
 I apologize for the inconvenience.
-Unfortunately, [brief reason — e.g., "a scheduling conflict has come up," or "a personal matter requires my attention"].
+Unfortunately, [brief reason — e.g., 'a scheduling conflict has come up,' or 'a personal matter requires my attention'].

 Would any of these times work for you instead?